top of page

 My Approach

-"My philosophy is grounded in providing insights that put plaintiff's protections first.
-I empower legal professionals to make trauma-informed decisions to obtain the best outcome for both the client and the firm.
-My priority is to gain a thorough understanding of each individual case to deliver tailored solutions by providing peer-reviewed, academically grounded psychological analysis to assist plaintiff’s counsel in building their argument."
+My philosophy is grounded in providing insights that put plaintiff's protections first.
+I empower legal professionals to make trauma-informed decisions to obtain the best outcomes for both the firm and client.
+Understanding that each case is unique, I assist plaintiff’s counsel in building their distinctive argument by providing peer-reviewed, academically grounded psychological explanations for human behavior, and then convey that data in accessible language.

 CONTACT